MaikuB/master_detail_scaffold/README.md

 * `detailsPaneBuilder`: determines what to show in the details pane.
 When both the master and details pane are shown, it is assumed to take the remaining of width of the screen
 * `onDetailsPaneRouteChanged`: the callback trigger when the route in the details pane changes.
 Use this to find out get the route/path and query string parameters so you can display the appropriate content

 To trigger navigation in the details pane, you can retrieve the navigator associated with the details pane by calling `MasterDetailScaffold.of(context).detailsPaneNavigator`.
 Normally, this wouldn't be needed and you would only need to call `Navigator.of(context)` but this doesn't appear to get the navigator associated with the details pane.
 URI-based navigation is expected via named routes.
-By default the page transition applied is the same as the `MaterialPageRoute`.
+By default the page transition applied is the same as the `MaterialPageRoute`, though when both panes are shown no animation is used when the details change.
 Should you want to use a different transition style, this can be specified using the `pageRouteBuilder` property.

 Note that I've found that entering a URL that should go to a specific details page doesn't work.
 This is likely due to the fact that Flutter's web support for web development isn't stable yet.
 Should you find a solution for this, please submit a pull request.